AbhiByte/AbhiByte/README.md

-### Hi there 👋 my name is Abhinav and I'm an incoming student @uWaterloo
+### Hey there 👋 my name is Abhinav and I'm an incoming student @uWaterloo
 ### 🔭 I’m currently working on a pygame project (cRona Invaders)
 ### 🌱 I’m currently learning data science and deep learning w/ python